Registration for the 2026 NVBDC National Veteran Business Matchmaking Conference and Veteran Marketplace is coming soon!

 • Developing strong private-sector capability statements that resonate with corporate buyers

-• Enhancing overall digital infrastructure and competitiveness
+• Enhancing overall digital infrastructure, visibility, and competitiveness

 Expanding Global Access and International Certification